mnot/I-D/json-home/draft.md

   * format profiles
   * deprecation
 * Extensibility
-  * Defining new hints - guidance is needed on minting new hints.
-Possibly a registry.
   * Defining new top-level properties - how new ones are minted, registry, etc.
   * Defining new Resource Object properties - how new ones are minted, registry, etc.